containerd/stargz-snapshotter/README.md

 The `--user` option is just for containerd's side which doesn't recognize `~/.docker/config.json`.
 Remote-snapshotter doesn't use credentials specified by this option but uses `~/.docker/config.json` instead.
 If you have no right to access the repository with credentials stored in `~/.docker/config.json`, this pull optration fallbacks to the normal one(i.e. overlayfs).

+## Filesystem integration

+Filesystems can be easily integrated with this snapshotter and containerd by implementing a simple interface described [here](filesystems/plugin.go) without thinking about remote snapshotter protocol.
+See [the existing implementation](filesystems/stargz/fs.go).

 # TODO